-TNE 231 Data Communications
+TNE 231 Data Communications over WAN 2 3 0 3

 Prerequisites: TNE 111, TNE 121

 This course is designed to introduce wide area networking.
 Topics include LAN-to-LAN, LAN-to-host, LAN-to-WAN connectivity, X.25 protocol, packet switching networks, and network topologies explained on a WAN basis.
 Upon completion, students should be able to demonstrate an understanding of wide area networking.
 Emphasis will be placed on understanding LAN-to-WAN interfaces.